Skip to main content

 The International Data Corporation (IDC) estimates that approximately 1.3 billion people are mobile workers.
 IDC also predicts that by 2020, 72% of the workforce will be mobile.
 Many of these mobile workers work alone continuously or at various times throughout their workday.
 The rise of the mobile and lone workforce has brought upon new challenges for safety and security professionals – how can we keep our employees safe if they are working alone?

 Organizations must redefine duty of care and take steps to ensure safety for people who work alone.
-Safety and Health Magazine suggests developing policies communicating with workers, and using available technology to track worker location and movement as ways to ensure lone workers never feel truly alone.
+Safety and Health Magazine suggests developing policies for communicating with workers and using available technology to track worker location and movement as ways to ensure lone workers never feel truly alone.
 Not only will lone workers feel more connected to their employers, but a direct connection might increase productivity and retention.
 Lone workers will streamline activity and will be less likely to look for employment elsewhere when they know their employer is heavily invested in their safety.
 Employees who are out of sight, cannot be out of mind.

 Where in the world are your lone workers?
 Location-aware technology can help!